Support a young person to rebuild their life today.

 Once you have completed your induction, you will become part of Hope for the Young’s amazing mentoring community.
 We will then get in touch with you as soon as we’ve been referred a young person who we think you will make a great match for!

 Our mentors come from all walks of life, professions and backgrounds.
-These differences are part of the strength of our project and allows us to explore fantastic matches between mentors and mentees, based on shared interests, experiences and personalities.
+These differences are part of the strength of our programme and allows us to explore fantastic matches between mentors and mentees, based on shared interests, experiences and personalities.
 There are, however, some core values which our successful mentors share:

 • Passionate to make a difference in the life of a young refugee or asylum seeker